On an average day at

 over 70 new mountain mansions are buying built in 2014 as tehy approach their

 goal of 750 member families.
 In 2013, Byrne also purchased the bankrupt

 Club at Spanish Peak with Boyne Resorts of Big Sky - the neighboring private ski

 Brothers.
-Now that Big Sky and Yellowstone own and manage the terrain and lifts
+Now that Big Sky and Yellowstone own and manage all the terrain and lifts

 it truly is the